Skip to main content

 Deep Plane Facelift With Fat Transfer

 A deep plane facelift with fat transfer simultaneously lifts sagging facial tissues and restores lost volume, typically adding $3,000 to $7,000 to the total cost.
 This dual-action procedure uses your own fat to revolumize areas like cheeks and temples, with 60-70% of the fat surviving permanently.
-Discover how this integrated technique achieves a more complete and harmonious facial rejuvenation.
+See how this integrated technique achieves a more complete and harmonious facial rejuvenation.

 • Fat grafting restores volume in temples, cheeks, and under-eyes